Community Events & Resources

 The Gordon Food Service Store located at 1781 Barlow Street is currently hiring multiple sales associates for both full and part time positions.
-To be considered, please apply online through the following links: Here and Here. (updated 10/5/16)
+To be considered, please apply online at GFS. (updated 7/18)

 Come join Habitat for Humanity, GTR for a day of building on the construction site.
 Habitat is a volunteer-driven organization serving families and communities in the Grand Traverse Region.
 Work alongside a dedicated construction team, regular core group of volunteers, and partner families and you can help build Habitat houses while having a great time learning construction skills.
 You can also get a first-hand look at our sustainable building practices.
 No previous construction skills are expected!
 Habitat for Humanity, GTR will provide skilled construction staff and volunteer leaders.
 All tools, safety equipment, and building materials needed for the day will be provided.
-To get involved and become part of the Habitat Team, contact the Volunteer Coordinator Michelle Reichert at 231.941.4663. (posted 6/5/15)
+To get involved and become part of the Habitat Team, contact the Volunteer Services Manager Kathleen English at 231-941-4663 extension 121 (updated 10/18)

 Take a chance, be a friend, share a smile… make a difference.
 Heartland Hospice is looking for caring and dedicated people with an interest in serving terminally ill patients and their families in your area.
 Volunteers provide the extra love and care to patients at this challenging time in their life.
 We invite you to consider becoming a hospice volunteer.
 Spend an hour or two a week visiting.
 Enrich your life and theirs! (updated 7/18)